History of Paris Saint-Germain FC: Return to the top flight

-Ironically, in 1974, Paris FC were relegated to Ligue 2 just as PSG were promoted to the top division, handing over their stadium, the Parc des Princes, to their rival Parisian club.
-PSG has played there ever since.
-Hechter opened his checkbook again in the 1974–75 season, paying a record €205k to sign Algerian star Mustapha Dahleb in July 1974.
-Dahleb and François M'Pelé scored 50 goals between them, but PSG were still not competitive enough to challenge for the league title and finished in a disappointing 15th place.
+In a notable coincidence, Paris FC were relegated to Division 2 in 1974 just as PSG gained promotion to the top flight.
+As a result, PSG inherited the use of the Parc des Princes and has played its home matches there ever since.
+Ahead of the 1974–75 season, Hechter authorized a record transfer fee of approximately €205,000 for Algerian forward Mustapha Dahleb.
+Dahleb and François M'Pelé combined to score 50 goals during the campaign, but PSG struggled in the league and finished 15th.

-The club's performance in the Coupe de France was the highlight of the season.
-PSG thrashed Sochaux 5–0 on aggregate in the round of 16, setting them up to face Olympique de Marseille in the quarter-finals.
-The Parisians visited the Stade Vélodrome as clear underdogs.
-Marseille were leading by two goals until M'Pelé suddenly scored twice to revive PSG's qualification hopes.
-Enraged by the result, OM fans attacked the PSG bus after the final whistle.
-M'Pelé believes this cup match is the true origin of the rivalry between both clubs.
-In the second leg, PSG won 2–0 and reached the semi-finals, a first for a Parisian club since Stade Français in 1965, before narrowly losing to Lens.
+PSG's Coupe de France campaign was the highlight of the season.
+The club defeated Sochaux 5–0 on aggregate in the round of 16 to set up a quarter-final tie against Olympique de Marseille.
+PSG fell two goals behind in the first leg at the Stade Vélodrome before François M'Pelé scored twice to keep the Parisians' qualification hopes alive.
+Following the match, Marseille supporters attacked the PSG team bus, an incident that M'Pelé later described as the origin of the rivalry between the two clubs.
+PSG won the return leg 2–0 and advanced to the semi-finals, becoming the first Parisian club since Stade Français in 1965 to reach that stage of the competition.
+Their campaign ended with a narrow defeat to Lens in the semi-finals.